 - Christian Rock: They're more subtle than most bands in the genre, though.
 You can still enjoy the band, regardless of your faith.
-This is probably the reason why they are one of the more successful examples; see Getting Crap Past the Radar below.
+This is probably the reason why they are one of the more successful examples.

 - Their first two albums were quite less subtle though; their first album containing a song titled "Abortion is Murder"; their second actually containing a song titled "Preach", while both albums contain many Biblical references.
 They presumably toned it down to attract attention from mainstream record labels.
 However, they are still unabashedly Christians and aren't afraid to get in your face about it away from their music.

 - Dramatic Drop: Discussed in "Know Me":So, uh, drop what you're doing and stop and stare at me;